 Can I Become a Lawyer for Free?

-Unless you live in one of those few states that don’t require law school for the Bar Exam, then no. Unfortunately, most people can’t become a lawyer online free.
+Unless you live in one of those few states that don’t require law school for the Bar Exam, then no. Unfortunately, most people can’t become a lawyer online for free.
 If you find a source that claims you can get an online law degree free, then it’s probably a scam.
 These sources won’t prepare you for the Bar Exam, and at the end of the day, you’ll only have wasted your time.
 That said, if you want to supplement your studies, many accredited universities and local libraries will offer legal course material for free.
 These materials don’t come with any credits or qualify you for the Bar, but they will help you bolster your knowledge and feel more prepared.